 A final option to consider is a tandem kayak.
 This kayak has two seats instead of one, so you can go with a friend in the same boat.
 If you prefer kayaking with friends anyway, this is probably going to be a good option for you.
 Tandem kayaks come in the same hull shapes as solo kayaks, so you’ll still have plenty of flexibility in terms of what you want.

-There are so many different types of kayaks on the market, so you’ll be able to find one that best suits your needs, which is a huge sigh of relief for newbie kayakers!
+There are so many different types of kayaks on the market when choosing a kayak, so you’ll be able to find one that best suits your needs, which is a huge sigh of relief for newbie kayakers!
 Whether you love cruising calm lake waters or navigating exciting river rapids, a kayak will be a great investment and enable you to have fun on the water.